-This course prepares participants to administer some medications to residents in adult care facilities under the supervision of a Registered Nurse, QMRP medication aides may administer medications only to residents in an intermediate care facility for the mentally challenged.
+This course prepares participants to administer some medications to residents in adult care facilities under the supervision of a Registered Nurse.
+QMRP medication aides may administer medications only to residents in an intermediate care facility for the mentally challenged.
 This course will teach participants to safely administer medications in an adult care home.
-The course requires both theory & clinical portions and the participant must be able to meet the competencies to be successful.
-Participants who complete the course are eligible to write the Kansas Certification Examination of Medication Aide.
+The course requires both theory and clinical portions and the participant must be able to meet the competencies to be successful.
+Participants who complete the course are eligible to sit for the Kansas Certification Examination of Medication Aide.
 The medication aide certification must be updated every two years.
-Prerequisites include: Students are required to have a reading proficiency at a minimum level of 8th grade; active Kansas Geriatric Aide Certification, negative TB test, current flu vaccine and be 18 years of age.
+Prerequisites include: Students are required to have a reading proficiency at a minimum level of 8th grade; active Kansas Geriatric Aide Certification, negative TB test, current flu vaccine and COVID vaccine may be required, and be 18 years of age.